Bachelor of Science in Psychology

 This course is a laboratory course emphasizing both the theoretical and applied aspects of experimental design and research methodology.
 A variety of activities will be performed in such areas as learning, motivation, and perception.
 Prerequisite: PSY-380.

-The capstone project is a culmination of the learning experiences while a student in the psychology program at Grand Canyon University’s College of Humanities and Social Sciences.
-Students prepare a written proposal for a project that focuses in the resolution of an issue or problem significant to professional psychological practice.
-The proposal includes a problem statement, review of literature, research methods, results/discussion, evaluation plans, and proposed dissemination of findings.
-The professional capstone project proposal needs to reflect synthesis and integration of course content and professional practice.
+The capstone project is the culmination of learning experiences for students in the psychology program at Grand Canyon University’s College of Humanities and Social Sciences.
+Students prepare a written proposal for a research project that focuses on the resolution of an issue or problem significant to professional psychological practice.
+The proposal includes a problem statement, review of literature, research methods, research questions, limitations, and ethical considerations for the research.
+The proposal needs to reflect synthesis and integration of course content and professional practice.
 The capstone project is guided by the baccalaureate program student learner outcomes.
 Prerequisite: This course, along with PSY-470, are the last courses in the program of study; all other coursework must be completed before these courses.

 This is a writing intensive foundation course in the science of abnormal behavior that offers students the opportunity to study the origin and development of abnormal patterns and disorders.
 This course is designed to assist students in recognizing and understanding mental illness through increased awareness of emotional, functional, and physiological factors influencing mental health.
 Specific topics include symptoms, diagnoses, etiology, epidemiology, and treatment of various psychological disorders and syndromes.
 Prerequisite: PSY-102.